Afghan talks focus on aid, women's rights as hunger grows

 The new Afghan rulers told The Associated Press last week they aim to have schools open for girls and women in late March, after the Afghan new year.
 They repeated that promise in Oslo, according to Egeland, who met with the Taliban delegation led by acting Foreign Minister Amir Khan Muttaqi.

-The three days of talks — the first in Europe since the Taliban regained control of Afghanistan in August — opened on Sunday with talks between the Taliban and members of Afghan civil society.
+The visit — the first in Europe since the Taliban regained control of Afghanistan in August — opened on Sunday with talks between the Taliban and members of Afghan civil society.
 The following day they held multilateral talks involving Western diplomats from the EU, the U.S., Britain, France, Italy and host Norway.

 Tuesday’s talks were bilateral, involving all parties including independent humanitarian organizations.